amorilia/buildenv/README.rst

     For older versions of Python, you can try ``mingw``, although your mileage may vary.
   - ``-arch`` must match the architecture of the Python at ``-pythonpath``.
+* Other applications, such as Qt, msysGit, and NSIS, are automatically detected if installed at their default locations.
+  Set the corresponding flags, if detection fails, or if detection picks the wrong version for you (for instance, if you have multiple versions of Qt installed, but you want buildenv.bat to pick a particular one).
-* Running buildenv.bat will display the available flags.
+* Running buildenv.bat without arguments will display all available flags.
 * The ``-workfolder`` flag is your working folder, either relative to ``C:\Users\<username>``, or absolute.
-  If you use eclipse, you may want to type ``workspace``.
+  If you use eclipse, you may want to type ``-workfolder@workspace``.

 Features
 ========